emberjs/rfcs/text/0000-ember-new-lang.md

 ## Motivation

-The overall motivation for this RFC is the belief that new Ember apps should not immediately fail legal conformance requirements as they pertain to digital accessibility.
+The overall motivation for this RFC is the viewpoint that brand-new Ember apps should not immediately fail legal conformance requirements as they pertain to digital accessibility.

 The solution presented in this RFC offers the first stage of a resolution to one of the issues documented in the framework's [long-standing list of Technical Accessibility Issues for New Ember Apps](https://github.com/emberjs/rfcs/issues/595) -- specifically, *“Missing default language declaration”* (Section #4).